severalnines/docs/user-guide/timescaledb/backup.rst

 	- Check the box to disable SELinux (RHEL/CentOS) or AppArmor (Ubuntu).

 * **Shutdown the server after the backup have been completed**
 	- Select "Yes" if you want ClusterControl to shutdown the server after restoration completes.
-Select "No" if you want to let it run after restoration completes and the node will be listed under :ref:`PostgreSQL - Nodes`.
-You are then responsible for removing the PostgreSQL server.
+Select "No" if you want to let it run after restoration completes and the node will be listed under :ref:`TimeScaleDB - Nodes`.
+You are then responsible for removing the TimeScaleDB server.

 * **Verify the backup after N hours after completion**
 	- Performs the backup verification after the specified hours once the backup is completed.

-.. _PostgreSQL - Backup - Restore Backup:
+.. _TimeScaleDB - Backup - Restore Backup:

 Restore Backup
 ++++++++++++++

-Restores ``pg_dumpall`` or ``pg_basebackup`` backup file created by ClusterControl and listed in the `Backup List`_.
+Restores ``pg_dumpall``, ``pg_basebackup`` or ``pgBackRest`` backup file created by ClusterControl and listed in the `Backup List`_.
 ClusterControl supports three restoration options:

 - `Restore on node`_.
 - `Restore and verify on standalone host`_.